hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 - When the list of options is large and search is required to help filter the list.
 - When selecting more than one option is necessary.
 - When list items are displayed in groups.
-- When you require complex structured content to be displayed within the list (and trigger).
+- When complex, structured content is required to be displayed within the options.

 ### When not to use